-4.2.
-FIELD COMPARISON
+4.2 Field Comparison

-Field fetches of a kilometer or more have more practical importance than the laboratory fetches discussed in the previous section.
-With increasing fetch, the wave field becomes more developed for each particular wind speed, which means that the short, laboratory fetches provide steeper waves and consequently more fractional area affected by air-flow separation.
-In the ocean, less sea surface area exposed to separation yields less stress due to separation such that the drag coefficient reaches full saturation.
-Figure 4a shows our predicted drag coefficient for 10 km and 100 km fetches as well as the infinite limit.
-For comparison, we also plot the drag of Large and Pond (1981), the data from Taylor and Yelland (2000), and the data from Powell et al. (2003) along with the KM07 model results for a 100 km fetch.
-For the most part, all of the data collapses on the Large and Pond (1981) estimate at lower wind speeds.
-At moderate wind speeds, the 100 km and infinite fetch cases seem to follow Taylor and Yelland (2000).
-All of the modelled field drag coefficients plateau somewhere between $35 ms^{-1}$ and $45 ms^{-1}$, even in the infinite fetch limit.
-The drag coefficient at 10 km fetch follows the upper limit of the Powell et al. (2003) data up to $40 ms^{-1}$ but never decreases as their data suggest.
+Field fetches of 1 km or more have more practical importance than the laboratory fetches discussed in the previous section.
+With increasing fetch, the wave field becomes more developed for each particular wind speed, which means that the short, laboratory fetches provide steeper waves and consequently more fractional area affected by air-flow separation per event.
+In the ocean, each separation event covers less fractional area, but because there are more events, the total sheltered area is greater.
+Our model predicts a drag coefficient that reaches near saturation for field fetches.
+Figure 4a shows our predicted drag coefficient for 10-km and 100-km fetches as well as the infinite limit.
+For comparison, we also show the drag coefficient of Large and Pond (1981), the data from Taylor and Yelland (2000), and the data from Powell et al. (2003) along with the KM07 model results for a 100-km fetch.
+For the most part, all of the data at low wind speeds are roughly constant, which is consistent with the Large and Pond (1981) estimate.
+At moderate wind speeds, the 10-km, 100-km and infinite fetch cases seem to follow Taylor and Yelland (2000).
+All of the modelled field drag coefficients nearly plateau somewhere between 30 m s^{-1} and 40 m s^{-1} , even in the infinite fetch limit.
+After $40 \,\mathrm{m\,s^{-1}}$, the drag coefficients for all fetches continue to increase ever so slightly.
+The drag coefficient follows the upper limit of the Powell et al. (2003) data up to $40 \,\mathrm{m \, s^{-1}}$ but never decreases as their data suggest.
 This downward trend with decreasing fetch is consistent with the conclusion of Moon et al. (2004) that the observed reduction of the drag coefficients of Powell et al. (2003) could be due to an extremely limited fetch.
+Another possibility, though not explicitly considered here, is the potential impact of sea spray on the drag coefficient at high winds (Andreas 2004; Barenblatt et al. 2005; Makin 2005; Kudryavtsev 2006).

-Figure 4b plots the fraction of the individual stress components to the total stress for 100 km fetch.
-Compared to the 10 m fetch shown in 1b, separation stress does not play as much of a role as it only carries 40 percent of the stress at the highest wind speed.
-The maximum fraction of separation stress is roughly 0.4 compared to 0.6 in KM07.
-This is partly a consequence of their model taking the upper bound limit on the length of the separation stress, there is also less fractional area exposed to separation compared to the 10 m fetch case, which is easily seen by the greater fraction of viscous stress at the highest wind speeds.
+Figure 4b plots the fraction of the individual stress components relative to the total stress for the 100-km fetch.
+As with the 10-m fetch case shown in Fig. 1b, separation stress appears to play a similar role as it carries roughly the same fraction of the total stress.
+The maximum fraction of separation stress is roughly 0.7 compared to 0.6 in KM07.
+Even though KM07 maximize the downwind length of the separation bubble (L = 1), their model predicts a substantially greater total stress at high winds as seen in Fig. 4a.
+Despite a lower fraction of